o-jasper/cl-command-line-wrappers/readme.markdown

 It is the reason why the read-tab-listing package exists in j-basic.

-### cl-pinot-parse
+### cl-pinot-command
-Runs a `pinot-search` command.
+Function of the same name runs a `pinot-search` command.
 Turns the names of different entries into keywords a list with keywords.
+Of course, pinot has to be set up.
+Defaultly, the function uses the special variable contents, `*search-engine*` and `*search-db*`, defaulting to `:xapian` and `(from-homedir ".pinot/")`.

 `(:ran-query query time time-unit)` where `query` is the query string.
  `time-unit` is a symbol, but for instance microseconds is `:|ms|`, because if